LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 }
 ```

-Use `async_scope` and the delegation functionality of the context to build a loop to drive the context.
+Use `async_scope` and a custom system context implementation linked in to the process (through a mechanism undefined in the example).
-This will be important if the context has no threads and we have setup the system for a single-threaded process:
+This might be how a given platform exposes a custom context.
+In this case we assume it has no threads of its own and has to take over the main thread through a `drive_chunk()` operation that can be looped until it returns `0`.

+TODO: This uses try_on_empty, which isn't defined.
+Another way of doing it would be assume this is single threaded so we don't actually care about completion of the async_scope or we replace the structure with a let_async_scope to nest it properly

 ```c++
 using namespace std::execution;